During times of collective uncertainty, it’s hard to lean on truths. We all disagree, after all. That’s the nature of subjectivity.

-That means that it was the shortest day of the year, and we can all look forward to longer days to come – no, those of us in the Northern Hemisphere won’t have much long evenings in the immediate future, but every little bit of sunlight counts.
+That means that it was the shortest day of the year, and heralded longer days to come – no, those of us in the Northern Hemisphere won’t be looking forward to terribly long evenings in the immediate future, but every little bit of sunlight counts.

-Physically, the solstice occurs because the sun is at its lowest point in the sky in December (just like it’s at its highest point in the sky in June), but emotionally, the solstice rings with importance.
+Physically, the solstice occurs because the sun is at its lowest point in the sky in December (just like it’s at its highest point in the sky in June), but emotionally, the solstice heralds something important.

 The Solstice, Your Soul, and the Double Blessing of a Short 2020 Day